comboshreddies/kubectl-tks/README.md

 Now at the end of execution tks will attach the tmux session it created.
 There are more OP_ commands available, you can find more in question section Q: What other OP_ commands are available ?
+Once you learn what operations are available and what they stand for, you can use also shortened operations.
+In this case you could use {{_A}} as a short version of a {{OP_ATTACH}}.

 ## using sequence file for storing complex scripts